-Among the Lithuania's largest cities in the interwar years Ukmergė also received a fair share of investments back then, such as the Antanas Smetona gymnasium (not far away from the St. Peter and Paul church) or the "Lituania Restituta" obelysk in the main square.
+Among the Lithuania's largest cities in the interwar years, Ukmergė also received a fair share of investments back then, such as the Antanas Smetona gymnasium (not far away from the St. Peter and Paul church) or the "Lituania Restituta" obelisk in the main square.

 Compact Ukmergė downtown is surrounded by the typical 19th-century outer districts, still consisting of detached single-family wooden dwellings in streets like Darbininkų, Kurklių or Vilkmergėlės.

 Thanks to its place near the highway Ukmergė is easy to visit if you go from Vilnius to Panevėžys or Riga.
 While this road is new Ukmergė's position as a traffic hub is not as its main Vytauto street coincides with the historic Saint Petersburg-Kaunas-Warsaw route and lacking a bypass it is still full of traffic.

 Anykščiai (population 12 000) lies on the Šventoji river, the longest river to both start and end in Lithuania.
-Despite not having magnificient buildings (other than the imposing gothic revival Saint Matthew church of 1909 with its tallest-in-Lithuania 79 m twin towers) the town has quite many interesting places for its size.
-Some of these places are outside the town however (up to 10 km from the center), therefore a car would be convenient.
+Despite not having magnificent buildings (other than the imposing gothic revival Saint Matthew church of 1909 with its tallest-in-Lithuania 79 m twin towers) the town has quite many interesting places for its size.
+Some of these places are outside the town, however (up to 10 km from the center), therefore a car would be convenient.

 What you can see in the town itself besides the church is the narrow-gauge railroad, declared to be a technical monument.
-Built in the late 19th century this railroad once connected far-away places like Biržai and Švenčionys and had hundreds of kilometers in lenght, quite unusual for European narrow gauge railways.
+Built in the late 19th century this railroad once connected far-away places like Biržai and Švenčionys and had hundreds of kilometers in length, quite unusual for European narrow gauge railways.
 It was shortened to Panevėžys-Anykščiai-Rubikiai line by the Soviets.
 However, some of the stations, water towers are dating to the turn of the 20th century.
-After a brief cessation of service the line has been partially restored by rail enthusiasts.
+After a brief cessation of service, the line has been partially restored by rail enthusiasts.
 Tourists may now enjoy a short ride to the nearby lakeside resort of Rubikiai in weekends.
 A hire of entire train is also possible.
 A short ride by a handcar or a railbike at the narrow-gauge railroad museum in Anykščiai station is much cheaper and you may also witness old rail machinery and memorabilia there.